tom-draper/xlsx-pipeline/README.md

 Automate your local .xlsx files.

-XLSX Pipeline runs as a background service processing automated workflows on your sheets.
+XLSX Pipeline runs as a background service processing automated workflows (pipelines) on your sheets.

-Workflows, denoted 'Pipelines', like the one below are defined using a flexible DML using JSON.
+Pipelines like the one below are defined using a flexible DML in JSON.

 ```json
 {